angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 These types of effects are troublesome not only because they can remove an important piece from your deck but also because they force a shuffle.
-A well-timed Surgical suprise can mess up the order of a pile and make it very unlikely that you'll win.
+A well-timed Surgical surprise can mess up the order of a pile and make it very unlikely that you'll win.
 There are a few ways to mitigate the effect of Surgical though.